Visalia Grand Theft Defense Attorney

 Regardless of whether or not the case proceeds to trial, the seriousness of a grand theft charge in California requires the assistance of a skilled and committed criminal defense lawyer who knows every legal argument when defending clients.

 Learn more about this complex charge then contact our firm to discuss your specific situation.

-To prove that a defendant is guilty of theft, the State must prove that:
+To prove that a defendant is guilty of theft, prosecution must prove that:

-3. When the defendant took the property he or she intended to deprive the owner of it permanently or to remove it from the owner’s possession for so extended a period of time that the owner would be deprived of a major portion of the value or enjoyment of the property
+- When the defendant took the property he or she intended to deprive the owner of it permanently or to remove it from the owner’s possession for so extended a period of time that the owner would be deprived of a major portion of the value or enjoyment of the property; and

-When the money, labor, or real or personal property taken is of a value exceeding nine hundred fifty dollars ($950),
+- When the money, labor, or real or personal property taken is of a value exceeding $950.

-When domestic fowls, avocados, olives, citrus or deciduous fruits, other fruits, vegetables, nuts, artichokes, or other farm crops are taken of a value exceeding two hundred fifty dollars ($250).
+- When domestic fowls, avocados, olives, citrus, deciduous fruits, other fruits, vegetables, nuts, artichokes, or other farm crops are taken of a value exceeding $250.

-Fish, shellfish, mollusks, crustaceans, kelp, algae, or other aquacultural products are taken from a commercial or research operation which is producing that product, of a value exceeding two hundred fifty dollars ($250).
+- Fish, shellfish, mollusks, crustaceans, kelp, algae, or other aquacultural products are taken from a commercial or research operation which is producing that product, of a value exceeding $250.

-Money, labor, or real or personal property is taken by a servant, agent, or employee from his or her principal or employer and aggregates nine hundred fifty dollars ($950) or more in any 12 consecutive month period.
+- Money, labor, or real or personal property is taken by a servant, agent, or employee from his or her principal or employer and aggregates $950 or more in any 12 consecutive month period.